 3. Beer-battered Onion Rings – B-Dubs’ Best Kept Secret

-Wingstop may have better (I mean a LOT better) fries but that onion rings at B-Dubs are on a different level.
+Wingstop may have better (I mean a LOT better) fries but the onion rings at B-Dubs are on a different level.
 Chow down on them with their signature South-Western ranch and forget how much your life sucks for a moment.

 4. It’s Undeniably Expensive